Our Favorite Online Sportsbooks

 Always Best To Know the Law

 It’s best to know the law in your area before deciding to place a bet, but even if there is a law against placing a bet with a bookie – in many cases, they are not enforced.
-However, this isn’t to say there are zero legal risks for placing bets with a bookie.

 Clearly, online bookie options do seem to appear much safer however, we’re not lawyers and we don’t advocate breaking the law.
-We encourage bettors to use their best judgment.

 How Bookies Operate

 As we’ve come much further into the technological age, most bookies aren’t giving you lines out of the newspaper anymore.
-If they are, you should be eager to bet with these guys, because their odds will be incredibly soft!
+If they are, you should be eager to bet with these guys because their odds will be incredibly soft!

-Many still operate over the phone and will read their odds off to you.
 It’s best to write these down and then call back with your plays.
 However, it is now becoming the standard for locals to use something called a pay-per-head service.

 Pay Per Head Bookies